 Australian Volunteers International

 Australian Volunteers International (AVI) is Australia’s largest and most experienced international volunteer sending agency.
-Every year we recruit, prepare and support hundreds of Australians who volunteer to live alongside people of other cultures and work towards the sustainable development of communities.
+Every year they recruit, prepare and support hundreds of Australians who volunteer to live alongside people of other cultures and work towards the sustainable development of communities.

 Global Vision International

 IVP is the Australian group of Service Civil International (SCI), a worldwide non-government organisation promoting peace and justice through voluntary work.
 IVP organises volunteering projects in Australia around worthwhile community needs and causes.
 IVP also provides a gateway for Australians to participate in over 500 diverse work-camps all across the world.
-For more information visit www.ivp.org.au

 Since 1961, Palms Australia has been recruiting, preparing, sending and supporting volunteers to meet the needs of requesting communities.
 Palms Australia is independent of government funding and is therefore able to prioritise building the relationships with its partner communities, which are necessary for achieving sustainable development.
 Palms volunteers spend two years in placement working alongside local staff in Asia, the Pacific and Africa, sharing their skills and building lasting relationships.